kombeneah/personal-website/index.md

 I am a software engineer by profession with variable interest in datastores, infrastructure management, data engineering / analytics and backend systems overall.

 Before this I earned by Bachelors and Masters in Computer Science at [MIT](https://www.csail.mit.edu/).
 Before that I spent time as a post-grad high school student at [University School](https://www.us.edu/) in Cleveland (Ohio), after graduating high school at [Starehe Boys Center](https://stareheboyscentre.org/) in Nairobi Kenya.
-Way before that I was a budding dreamer at Marell Academy in Bungomma Kenya.
+Way before that I was a budding dreamer at Marell Academy in Bungoma Kenya.

 For fun I do enjoy sports (let's go Arsenal!), a little gaming and lately a well-timed traveling experience.